Wildhoney/Formv/README.md

 ## Success Messages

 With all the talk of validation errors and generic errors, it may have slipped your mind that sometimes forms submit successfully!
-In those rare cases we provide success messages which sit in the exact same location as generic error messages, which makes them super simple to setup in a CSS grid.

 In your `onSubmitted` callback all you need to do is yield a `Success` class with the content set to some kind of success message.

 ```jsx
 import { Form, Success, Error } from 'formv';